philmriss78/Sahrani-Serverfiles/README.md

 The following files must be moved to your missionfolder
 -------> mpmissions\empty.sahrani

 !!!!!! please check if you have also copied the areaflags.map !!!!!
+CE Editor Sahrani !!!!!!!!